Paranotoreas fulva: Life cycle and behaviour

 The adults of this species are day flying.
 Adults have been recorded on the wing in March, October and December.
 They are known to sunbath on the bare salt pan soil of their favoured habitat.

 Habitat and host species

 Atriplex buchananii, larval host species of P. fulva.

 This species occurs in the salt pans of Otago, as well as at tussock grassland areas of montane South Canterbury.
 This species has also been collected on glacial outwash terraces south of Tekapo.
 Atriplex buchananii and Plantago coronopus have been recorded as the larval host plants of this species.
+At degraded sites the larvae of this species have adapted to consume exotic herbs.
 Larvae of P. fulva have been reared on Stellaria gracilenta and species in the genera Crepis and Hieracium.

 Conservation status

 This moth is classified under the New Zealand Threat Classification system as being "At Risk, Relict".
 This species is under threat as a result of loss of habitat upon which it relies.